In Chemung County, the Agricultural and Farmland Protection Board's powers and duties include:

 Theresa Murdock, Director of Real Property Tax Services

-Chemung County has five Agricultural Districts certified by the New York State Department of Agriculture and Markets, and these Districts encompass about 40,678 acres.
-Property owners may apply to have land included within an Agricultural District to conserve and protect agricultural lands as valued natural resources and open space, and to encourage the improvement of agricultural lands for the production of food and other agricultural products.
+Chemung County has one Consolidated Agricultural District certified by the New York State Department of Agriculture and Markets that encompasses approximately 40,678 acres.
+Property owners may apply to have land included within the Agricultural District to conserve and protect agricultural lands as valued natural resources and open space, and to encourage the improvement of agricultural lands for the production of food and other agricultural products.
 The Board and County Legislature undertake a comprehensive review of each district every eight years, at which time properties may be added or deleted from the district.
 In addition, Chemung County has open enrollment period every November when a property owner can apply for inclusion in a district.

 Section 324 of Article 25AA provides for the development of an Agricultural and Farmland Protection Plan.
 The Chemung County Legislature adopted the Chemung County Agricultural Economic Development Plan (the “Plan”) by Resolution No. 11-223 on April 11, 2011.
 The Plan promotes the preservation of agricultural land use while encouraging and strengthening agricultural development in the county.
 The Plan also provides for the creation of an Agricultural Resource Group, a subcommittee that is charged with implementing the plan's recommendations.